IAMRAVIRAJESH/full_stack_assessment_skeleton/docs/README.md

 5. After that I  altered the user_home table to create relation of user and home table with user_home table as foreign key respectively and dropped all the columns from user_home table except for the id, home_id and user_id columns, as other data were redundant and can be fetched from user and home tables respectively.
 6. After applying these above procedures I was able to query the database.
+7. All the sql scripts I have used are available in the 99_final_db_dump.sql file.

+Note: for spinning up the database I have changed the host port to 3307 throught my assignment as 3306 was busy for some reason.

 ## 2. React SPA